A POETRY WORKSHOP WITH LEONARD GONTAREK

 Through invention students will build more accurate and textured work.

-The workshop will be presented in five 2-hour sessions,
+The workshop will be presented in eight 2-hour classes,

-The cost is 120 dollars for five sessions.
+The cost is 192 dollars for 8 classes.

 Please contact Leonard Gontarek with interest: firstname.lastname@example.org,